ShrimpingIt/website_text/src/content/project/blink/build.md

 ![Power and Ground][step06]

 Look for one Red and one Green wire, stripped to show silver at each end.

 The ATMEGA chip is broken up internally into separate parts, each of which needs a stable power supply.
 Power and ground wires will soon be attached to the 9-pin header.
-Two wires are needed to connect power and ground across to the correct legs on the right-hand half of the microcontroller. <!-- May have to remove/strip insulation at the endsa -->
+A red and green wire are needed to connect power and ground across to the correct legs on the right-hand half of the microcontroller.

 ***Connect a Green wire to the last pin of the 9-pin header, across the chip and up one row.***
 ***Connect a Red wire to the second-to-last pin of the 9-pin header, across the chip and down two rows.***